folio-org/mod-ncip/README.md

 ### About the NCIP services
 This initial version of the NCIP module supports four of the existing 50ish services in the NCIP protocol.
-The endpoint for all services is the same:
+The endpoint for all of the services is the same:

 POST to .../ncip    (if you are calling the mod-ncip directly)